About

 “Home Field Advantage,” a grassroots fund-raising effort by our alumni in 1997, raised more than a million dollars to help build a football/soccer stadium and athletic complex, plus enhance the baseball and softball fields.
 In 2000, the former Harmon Science Center became part of the Bishop Kelley landscape.
 Renovations created 13 new science and technology classrooms to help accommodate Bishop Kelley’s expanding student body, plus a state-of-the-art theater.
 Smaller, more private fund-raising efforts provided additional, needed improvements.

-Subsequent support provided renovations in 2003-2004 to the former “D” building, now called the “Mary, Queen of Peace Center” (MQP).
-The MQP is a beautiful space that houses the admissions office, guidance offices, classrooms, and the Brother Bernardine Scholars room.
-With more than 95 percent of our students matriculating to colleges, guidance and counseling services are constantly in use.
+Subsequent support provided renovations in 2003-2004 to the former “D” building, now called the “Mary, Queen of Peace Building” (MQP).
+The MQP is a beautiful space that houses the Philanthropy and Business offices, classrooms, and the Brother Bernardine Scholars room.

 Athletic Hall of Champions